norecha/pokubot/README.md

 *If one or more of your barracks are upgrading, you need to set remaining ones to "No Unit"

 ###Issues
-Bot is still in its early stages, I have not tested with different machines.
 If there are bugs/suggestions, create an issue and attach the log file.

 ###FAQ
 * Stuck in StateIdle